xiceph/physical-geomorphometry-tools/fft-tools/README.md

 - **Large Dataset Handling:** Efficient block-based processing to handle DEMs larger than available memory.
 - **Edge Effects:** Configurable windowing (tapering) and padding strategies to minimize spectral leakage.
 - **Physical Correctness:**
-    - **2D PSD Normalization:** Implements physically-correct normalization ([m^4]) ensuring that the integral of the PSD equals the spatial variance of the terrain, and that PSD values remain independent of the FFT padding width.
+    - **2D PSD Normalization:** Implements physically-correct normalization ([m⁴]) ensuring that the integral of the PSD equals the spatial variance of the terrain, and that PSD values remain independent of the FFT padding width.
     - **Polar Transformation:** Area-weighted polar transformations to ensure conservation of power when converting 2D spectra to 1D radial profiles.

+## Theoretical Background

+The core methodology implemented in this toolkit is described in *A modular toolkit for block-based spatially explicit spectral analysis of digital elevation models* by Feciskanin (2026)[^1].
+The paper presents a framework for spatially localized FFT analysis of digital elevation models, including moving-window spectral decomposition, mitigation of spectral leakage through extrapolated tapering, physically consistent power spectral density estimation, anisotropy analysis, spectral filtering, and quantitative comparison of DEM datasets in the frequency domain.
+For a comprehensive description of the theoretical foundations and methodological design, please refer to the original publication.

 ## Quick Start